Solar in McLaughlin, SD: 2026 Cost, Savings & Payback

 McLaughlin does not currently have standard net metering.
 However, Xcel Energy may offer alternative solar buyback programs.
 Contact them for current rates and policies.

-Is solar worth it in McLaughlin, SD?
+Is solar worth it in McLaughlin, SD in 2026?